Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 20 V.S.A. § 4626

-Recreational Drone Overflight and Surveillance Restrictions
+Private Property Overflight and Surveillance Prohibition

 Privacy

-Effective: Jun 1, 2024$50 for first offense; $250 for subsequent offenses.
-Property owners may also pursue civil remedies under general voyeurism and trespass statutes.
+Effective: Jun 1, 2024$50 civil fine for first offense, $250 for subsequent violations.
+Property owners may also pursue civil remedies under Vermont voyeurism statutes (13 V.S.A. § 2605).

 View source